Exciting Two-Week Northern Lights Winter Vacation in Iceland

 Included

-8-day small-group guided minibus tour of the Ring Road and Snaefellsnes Peninsula
+8-day guided tour of Iceland’s Ring Road and Snaefellsnes Peninsula

 7 nights of accommodation in various country hotels (private bathroom)